onsotiL/Kickstarter_Analysis/README.md

 1. The highest percentage of successful campaigns had a goal of less than $ 1000.
 2. The highest percentage of failed campaigns are those that had a budget of over $ 45,000.

 ### Challenges and Difficulties Encountered
+The dataset used for analysis was huge and had different types of data including:
+1. Text
+2. Numerals
+3. Currency
+4. Dates

+To ensure the final analysis was accurate, data had to be assessed to ensure it was classified correctly.
+Examples
+*While assessing the Data before analysis, it was discovered that launch dates were set in Unix timestamps and needed to be converted.
+Using the dates as they were presented   originally would have led to errors in the analysis.
+Some formulas used resulted in errors.
+When calculating the average donations by backers, productions that  did not have backers returned an error because numbers cannot be divided by zero.
+Debugging errors on an ongoing basis is therefore crucial while working with data different types of data including:

 ## Results